-Hereditary cancer is the result of a genetic mutation that was passed down from a parent.
-About 5-10% of all cancers result directly from gene mutations inherited from a parent.
+Hereditary cancer, which represent about 5-10% of all cancers, results from a genetic mutation that was passed down from a parent.
 Some cancers such as bowel cancer and breast cancer may have a stronger genetic link than others.

 Certain signs that cancer in your family may be caused by a genetic factor, include having:

 - One or more individuals diagnosed with cancer before the age of 50

 - Several cancer diagnoses, across generations

 - An individual with a rare type of cancer, such as male breast cancer

 - An individual diagnosed with two or more different types of cancer

 - A relative known to have an inherited gene alteration that causes cancer

 - One of the above risk factors and Jewish ancestry

 When you schedule an appointment with one of our trained genetic counselors, you will start to get the answers you’re looking for.
 Our genetic counselors will first assess your family’s medical history and determine if genetic testing is the logical next step.
 This may include: